THE PERSON AND WORK OF CHRIST

 The elect Jews are composed of those Jews with whom God has dealt according to predestination and foreknowledge.
 During the Church Age the elect Jews have been but a remnant of the nation of Israel.

 What then?
-Israel hath not obtained that which he seeketh for; but the election hath obtained it, and the rest were blinded.
+Israel has not obtained what it seeks; but the elect have obtained it, and the rest were blinded.
 (Romans 11:7)

 At the end of the Church Age and the beginning of the thousand-year Kingdom Age, God will bring back the Jews to the land of Israel.
 God then will send anointed deliverers to the nation of Israel and pour His Spirit on the Jews.
 The entire nation will then be saved.
 This has been foretold by the Prophets.
 There is no authority or power in the heavens, on the earth, or in the realms under the earth’s surface that in any manner can prevent the return of the Jews to their land and their physical and spiritual deliverance.
 God never shall break His covenant with the nation of Israel.